Baby hiccups in the womb can be tricky to distinguish at first! Even those very first baby movements can leave you scratching your head.

 Like most pregnancy related things, ‘normal’ covers a wide spectrum.

 You’ll feel many sensations during pregnancy, and this makes it hard to decipher what each sensation is.
-At times, it might be difficult to distinguish between fetal movement like kicks, Braxton Hicks contractions, and hiccups.
+At times, it might be difficult to distinguish between fetal movement like kicks, Braxton Hicks contractions, and baby hiccups in the womb.

 Fetal movement, like kicking, tends to be sporadic, not patterned.